Dorothy Maud Wrinch: Early life and career

 Wrinch secured the first publication of Ludwig Wittgenstein's (not yet so named) Tractatus in a German philosophical journal in 1921.

 In London Wrinch attended the Aristotelian Society, including a debate between D'Arcy Thompson and John Scott Haldane on the nature of physics, biology and psychology, and she became a friend of Thompson.
 Wrinch spoke to the Society herself on the 'summation of pleasures', and through the Society she encountered Harold Jeffreys and Raphael Demos.
-In the autumn of 1918 Wrinch registered for graduate study on asymptotic expansions with the applied mathematician John Nicholson at King's College London, started to teach at University College, and continued to work with Jeffreys on the philosophy of scientific method.
+In the autumn of 1918 Wrinch registered for graduate study on asymptotic expansions with the applied mathematician John Nicholson at King's College London, started to teach at University College London, and continued to work with Jeffreys on the philosophy of scientific method.
 She moved into a flat in Mecklenburgh Square owned by Russell's then mistress Colette O'Neil.
 In 1920 Girton awarded Wrinch a four-year Yarrow Research Fellowship with the freedom to work on any area of her choice.
 In 1920 she was awarded an MSc and in 1921 a DSc by the University of London.
 Wrinch moved to Oxford in 1922 upon her marriage, where she held a succession of research fellowships and lectureships or tutorships at the Oxford women's colleges for the next 16 years.
 She was Lady Carlisle Research Fellow at Somerville College, Oxford and first woman lecturer in mathematics at the university.
 In 1929 she was the first woman to receive an Oxford DSc.